rossbar/elegant-scipy/markdown/ch3.markdown

 <!-- caption text="Region adjacency graph overlaid on the tiger image" -->

 Here, you can see the nodes corresponding to each segment, and the edges between adjacent segments.
-These are colored with the YlGnBu (yellow-green-blue) colormap from matplotlib, according to the difference in color between the two nodes.
+By default, these are colored with the *magma* colormap from matplotlib, according to the difference in color between the two nodes.